City of Binghamton New York

 | Email: | swdutton@cityofbinghamton.gov |

-Public comments received on the SWMP plan and intended responses will be documented, annually, in an appendix to this plan.
+Public comments received on the SWMP plan and intended responses will be documented, annually, in an appendix to the SWMP.
 When public input is received, the City of Binghamton will update the SWMP plan, when appropriate, within thirty (30) days.

 - Intraconnection: Any point where stormwater is conveyed from the MS4 Operator's municipal facility to the MS4 Operator's own MS4.
 This is the most downgradient point of the MS4 infrastructure located on the municipal facility prior to discharge to the MS4.